genomicsclass/book/pages/exploratory_data_analysis.md

 ```

-A very useful characteristic of this approximation is that one only needs to know $\mu$ and $\sigma$ to describe the entire distribution.
+A very useful characteristic of this approximation is that one only needs to know \\( \mu \\) and \\( \sigma \\) to describe the entire distribution.
 All we really have to tell our alien friend is that heights follow a normal distribution with average height 68'' and a standard deviation of 3''.
 From this we can compute the proportion of individuals in any interval.

 ## QQ-plot